compwron/compwron.github.io/_posts/2015-03-15-stream-of-technical-consciousness.md

 Victories:

-- Pushed code! (actually just a file ending fix to the "braintree radar", an internal what-tech-are-we-using-not-using-where-why-whynot github reference.
+- Pushed code! (actually just a file ending fix to the "bt radar", an internal what-tech-are-we-using-not-using-where-why-whynot github reference.
 I actually really like this format for developer usage (rather than the TW radar which is much prettier and also semi aimed at nontech/post-tech audience)
 - Access permissions
 - Got to hang out with my "spirit guide" (onboarding mentor)
 - Got swag!